A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants

 \subsubsection{Online and offline measurements}

-Synthetic measurement data was derived from ground truth output trajectories and perturbed by means of additive noise, online and offline sample times, and delays.
-Outputs signals $y_1$ to $y_4$ ($\dot V_\mathrm{gas}, p_\mathrm{ch4}, p_\mathrm{co2}$, and pH) were considered as delay-free online measurements, output signals $y_5$ and $y_6$ (IN and AC) as delayed offline measurements according to Tab.~\ref{tab:meth:measurements}.
+Synthetic measurement data was derived from ground-truth output trajectories and perturbed by means of additive noise, online and offline sample times, and delays.
+Outputs signals $y_1$ to $y_4$ ($\dot V_\mathrm{gas}, p_\mathrm{ch4}, p_\mathrm{co2}$, and pH) were considered as delay-free online measurements, output signals $y_5$ and $y_6$ (IN and AC) as delayed offline measurements according to Table~\ref{tab:meth:measurements}.

 \paragraph{Measurement methods} Biogas production was assumed to be measured with a drum-type gas meter, while similar measurement frequencies and accuracies can be obtained with alternative measurement techniques such as ultrasonic or vortex-based methods \cite{Liebetrau.2020}.
-Gas composition was assumed to be measured via infrared sensors \cite{Liebetrau.2020}, and pH with an in-line electrode \cite{Jimenez2015}.
+Gas composition was assumed to be measured using infrared sensors \cite{Liebetrau.2020}, and pH with an in-line electrode \cite{Jimenez2015}.

-IN was assumed to be determined as total ammonium nitrogen via photometric measurements, and AC via gas chromatography (GC) \cite{Liebetrau.2020}. \paragraph{Additive noise} Additive measurement noise was imposed on simulative output trajectories, with standard deviations $\sigma$ given in Tab.~\ref{tab:meth:measurements}.
+IN was assumed to be determined as the total ammonium nitrogen using photometric measurements, and AC using gas chromatography (GC) \cite{Liebetrau.2020}. \paragraph{Additive noise} Additive measurement noise was imposed on the simulated output trajectories, with standard deviations $\sigma$ given in Table~\ref{tab:meth:measurements}.
 To account for different measurement noise levels, standard deviations were amplified with a constant measurement noise level factor $k_\mathrm{\sigma}$.
-It was chosen as 0.5, 1, and 2, resulting in low, medium and high measurement noise.
+It was chosen as 0.5, 1, and 2, resulting in low, medium, and high measurement noise.
 Equal noise was considered for samples and returns. \paragraph{Sample times} Output signals $y_1$ to $y_4$ were assumed to be available online with a sample time of \SI{60}{\minute}, which holds for a well-equipped full-scale agricultural AD plant \cite{Madsen.2011,Nguyen2015,Spanjers.2006}.
-For offline signals $y_5$ and $y_6$, about daily sampling was assumed according to Tab.~\ref{tab:meth:measurements}.
-Sample times were randomly placed between 6am to 9am to account for fluctuating operational schedules of lab and staff.
+For offline signals $y_5$ and $y_6$, approximately daily sampling was assumed according to Table~\ref{tab:meth:measurements}.
+Sample times were randomly placed between 6 am to 9 am to account for fluctuating operational schedules of the lab and staff.